oddle-developer/oddle-qa-challenge/README.md

 - Cypress
 - Webdriver.io
-- Selenium

-Note: We use Webdriver.io/Cypress for end-to-end integration testing and Postman/RestAssured for API testing.
+Note: We use Cypress for end-to-end integration testing and Postman/RestAssured for API testing.

 The following card details should be included as part of your test scenarios.